miloszmisiek/ci-pp4-one_team/README.md

 ![Sign In Photo](documentation/features/sign-in.png)

-Sign In form is based on all-auth package template with custom styling.
+Sign In form is based on an all-auth package template with custom styling.

 Sign In page is structured with:
 - **Head title** with **sign up** link and instructions
-- **Email or Username** field - users can user both to login
+- **Email or Username** field - users can use both to log in
 - **Confirm email** field
 - **Password** field
-- **Remember Me** checkbox which controls the life time of the session - allows users to remain logged in on browser close
+- **Remember Me** checkbox which controls the lifetime of the session - allows users to remain logged in on browser close
-- **Forgot Password** link which redirects to **Password Reset** page
+- **Forgot Password** link redirects to the **Password Reset** page
-- **Sign In** button which submits the form and redirects user to tasks home page
+- **Sign In** button submits the form and redirects the user to the tasks home page

 [Back to contents](#contents)